EHB-MCT/expertlab-pt4-RyanVankriekinge/README.md

 14. **Examples Vue Router transitions**
     Used [Awesome examples of Vue Router Transitions](https://learnvue.co/articles/vue-router-transitions) to create my own transition in src > assets > styles > pagetransitions.css

+15. **Vue3 Carousel**
+    Used [Vue3-carousel: For your next awesome project](https://vue3-carousel.ismail9k.com/) to create a carousel for my works in src > components > WorksCarousel.vue